EmiFunes91/xenforo-data-migration-suite/README.md

 ## 📋 Overview

-This professional-grade migration tool provides a complete solution for importing forum data from OffshoreCorpTalk (OCT) to XenForo.
-It features incremental scraping, robust checkpoint management, visual validation, and comprehensive reporting.
+This professional-grade migration suite provides a complete solution for importing forum data from OffshoreCorpTalk (OCT) to XenForo.
+It features incremental scraping, robust checkpoint management, visual validation, comprehensive reporting, and mass messaging capabilities.

 ### ✨ Key Features